algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Delete the element with the smallest key in the RedBlackTree.
+     * Delete the element with the smallest key in the RedBlackTreeMap.
      *
-     * @throws NoSuchElementException if the RedBlackTree is empty */ public void deleteMin() {
+     * @throws NoSuchElementException if the RedBlackTreeMap is empty */ public void deleteMin() {
         if (isEmpty())
             throw new NoSuchElementException("deleteMin with empty " +
-                    "RedBlackTree");
+                    "RedBlackTreeMap");
         if (!isRed(root.left) && !isRed(root.right))
             root.color = RED;